-UPH 121 CORRELATING DECORATIVE
+CORRELATING DECORATIVE UPH 121

-ELEMENTS (3T) 3 credits PREREQUISITE: Permission of instructor
+ELEMENTS (3T) 3 credits

 This course is designed to effectively bring together the elements and principles of design while allowing the student to specialize in automotive, furniture, or both areas including job planning and decorative techniques.
 This course covers job planning, layouts, correlation of decorative elements including simple floor plans, color, draperies, wall coverings with special emphasis on diamonds, channeling, and decorative trims.
 Upon completion, students should be able to plan layouts, identify and apply the principles and elements of design, and select decorative trims that blend with the décor.